 Lycoris radiata (L’Hér.)
-Herb. is the correct and accepted scientific name for this species of Lycoris.
+Herb. is the accepted scientific name for this species of Lycoris.
 Both the genus and species were named and described as such by William Herbert in Botanical Magazine in 1819.
 It was first described as Amaryllis radiata by Charles Louis L’Héritier de Brutelle in Sertum Anglicum in 1788.

 One afternoon in September 2009, I was mowing the front yard at the mansion and saw several of these AWESOME red flowers.
 I had never seen any like them before!
 SO, I stopped mowing and went inside and got the camera.
 I had only been in Mississippi for about nine months at the time, and I was always running across something new.
 Although there were only a few in my yard, there were other yards with LOTS of them.
 A lot of people there call them Naked Ladies, but their true common name is Spider Lily.